elastic/kibana/src/core/server/logging/README.md

 - `size`

-the maximum size the log file should reach before a rollover will be performed.
+the maximum size the log file should reach before a rollover should be performed.

 The default value is `100mb`